 Morning/afternoon Bird walks

-Day 20: Check out, travel to Mombasa international Airport Flight back
+Day 20: end of the 20 day birding, morning breakfast, later check out, travel to Mombasa International Airport for flight back

 Tour Concerns for 20 days birding